thejkim/bingo-game-simulator/README.md

 # Features

 - Generate bingo boards filling with random numbers.
 - Simulate given number of games with given number of players.
-Simulate given number of games with given number of players.
-Check wins in a vertical, horizontal, or two distinct diagonal rows at which turn the winner(s) appeared.
+- Check wins in a vertical, horizontal, or two distinct diagonal rows at which turn the winner(s) appeared.
-Record how many players win in each type and in each turn.
+- Record how many players win in each type and in each turn.
 Record the execution time.